-My MDX has a tank capacity of 18 gallons — it's actually 19.2 gallons, but I never drove it all the way to empty — and generally has the max EPA range, on a good day, of 400 miles (644 km).
+My MDX has a tank capacity of 18 gallons -- it's actually 19.2 gallons, but I never drove it all the way to empty -- and generally has the max EPA range, on a good day, of 400 miles (644 km).

-Here's the crucial part: 75kWh of energy is equivalent to just 2.25 gallons of gas.
+My Model Y has a battery capacity of 75kWh and an EPA range of 324 miles.
+Here's the crucial part: 75 kWh of energy equals just 2.25 gallons of gas.
 Since I'd never drive the car to empty, I'd round down to 2 gallons.

-And that brings us to the efficiency.
+And that brings us to efficiency.

 EV vs ICE: Energy spending and the Model Y’s real range

-The Model Y has much better efficiency than my MDX — about eight times.
+The Model Y gets roughly 160 miles per gallon of gas per EPA estimates, while the MDX gets only 20 miles.
+So, my Model Y has much better efficiency than my MDX -- about eight times.

-So to be sure, I generally only counted on some 200 miles out of my Model Y's la-la-land 324-mile range.
-Similarly, I never expected to drive more than 300 miles out of a tank with the MDX.
+So to be sure, I generally only counted on some 200 miles out of my Model Y's la-la-land 324-mile range, or 150 miles when charged at 80%.

 EV vs ICE: Energy refilling